 Whipping cream only has 30% milk fat, so it’s a little lighter and a little more time sensitive.
 That means it won’t hold its shape as much.

-If you’re eating the whipped cream right away, especially if it’s going to melt on hot chocolate, using either type of cream will work.
+If you’re eating your whipped peanut butter right away, especially if it’s going to melt on hot chocolate, using either type of cream will work.

-However, if you need it to last longer, such as on top of a pie, you’ll want to use heavy whipping cream.
+However, if you need it to last longer, such as on top of a chocolate cheesecake, you’ll want to use heavy whipping cream.

-Learning how to make whipped cream is so easy, you’ll wonder why you bother buying canned whipped cream.
+Learning how to make peanut butter whipped cream is so easy, you’ll wonder why you’ve never done it before.

 I always have heavy cream in my fridge, so it’s much easier (and faster) to make my own than run to the store.

-You do, however, want to always start with cold cream.
-Which is even better because then you don’t have to wait for it to come to room temperature.
+First, you want to start with cold cream, Which is great because you don’t have to wait for it to come to room temperature.

 At this point, gradually add the powdered sugar and vanilla to sweeten up the cream.